Using Mindfulness to Deal With Anguish

 My reply:

-It’s an interesting question, which also applies more generally to all these instances when we get caught in an emotional storm that we’re struggling to find a way out of.
-Whether it’s the aftermath of a relationship break-up, depression, anger, fear, grief, jealousy or any painful emotional hole we get stuck in – it can all be grouped beneath an umbrella term of ‘anguish’ – because the way to deal with anguish in all its forms is much the same, to different degrees.
+It’s an interesting question, which also applies more generally to all those instances when we’re caught in an emotional storm and struggling to find a way out of.
+Whether it’s the aftermath of a relationship break-up, depression, anger, fear, grief, jealousy or any painful emotional hole we get stuck in – it can all be grouped beneath the umbrella term of ‘anguish’ – because the way to deal with anguish in all its forms is much the same, to different degrees.

-So let’s talk about anguish, and how to quell its fires.
+So let’s talk about anguish, and how to calm its fires.

-Any anguished state involves both mind and body in a reactive loop, in which each is stimulating the other.
+An anguished state appears when the mind and body get caught in a reactive loop with each stimulating the other.

 The initial spark for anguish arises from an ‘initiating event’.
-Our mind registers a threat, or hurt of some kind and our body instantly reacts with a flood of hormones specifically designed to energize us to take action.
+Our mind registers a threat, or hurt of some kind.
+Our body instantly reacts with a flood of hormones specifically designed to energize us to take action.

-From then the reactive loop begins to spin – our energized body stimulates and affirms what’s happening in our mind, reinforcing all the reasons we should take action – and the mind further provokes the body to act, to resolve whatever is causing the anguish.
-And if we don’t take action, this loop of mind-pushing-body-pushing mind gets ever more frantic, and we experience it as anguish.
+From there the reactive loop begins to spin – our energized body stimulates and affirms the story in our mind, which further stimulates the body, reinforcing the need for action to resolve whatever is causing the anguish.
+And if we don’t take action, this loop of mind-pushing-body-pushing mind gets ever more frantic – the story becoming ever more insistent, and the body ever more charged for action – and we experience it as anguish.

 Now, if we were any other creature on the planet, the solution would be easy.
 Let’s take the example of anger, or fear – in the instant the initiating event occurs, an animal will obey the hormonal rush in its body, instantly attacking or attempting to escape.
 In that sudden shift to explosive action, the charge of cortisol and adrenalin is instantly used, such that when the action is complete, the animal’s metabolism easily reverts to a relaxation response, and everything goes back to normal.